New Seahawks DC Clint Hurtt hasn’t forgotten ‘the village’ in New York that helped raise him

 “It was a struggle,” Hurtt said recently.

-Hurtt, already, was bigger and stronger than his peers, and his athletic talent was obvious early on to the school’s head football coach, Jim Briggs.
-As a senior, Hurtt blossomed into a menacing defensive end and tight end, standing about 6-foot-5 and weighing 260 pounds, earning all-area honors and leading Gates Chili to the 1995 Section V Class A championship.
+Hurtt, already, was bigger and stronger than his peers, and his athletic talent was obvious early on to the school’s football coach, Jim Briggs.
+As a senior, Hurtt blossomed into a menacing defensive end and tight end, standing about 6 feet 5 and weighing 260 pounds, earning all-area honors and leading Gates Chili to the 1995 Section V Class A championship.

 But before all that, he had to get a handle on his anger-management issues.